jmwhalen/s3-migration/README.md

 # s3-migration
-An r script for compairing data sets, used for validating a data migration between mysql and s3
+An R script for compairing data sets, used for validating a data migration between mysql and s3